 We have achieved this through a series of commissions for the ongoing project The Artists Cinema and by distributing new work by artists along traditional narrative cinema distribution models (Civic Life and Chain).

-As of October 2013, we have instigated the ICO Artists' Moving Image Network, which is a two-year pilot national touring cinema network for artists' moving image.
+From October 2013 to summer 2016, we instigated and ran the ICO Artists' Moving Image Network, a two-year pilot national touring cinema network for artists' moving image.

 Resources for screening artists' moving image work

 For a guide to planning AMI film screenings, please visit our Programming AMI films page.

 For a list of organisations that provide support and/or distribute artists' moving image work please visit our AMI useful organisations page.